memfault/interrupt/_drafts/heartbeats.md

 ### Application Performance Monitoring (APM)

 Application performance monitoring services collect and aggregate different metrics on computer systems and software, and they alert customers when these numbers either increase or decrease in abnormal ways.
 Common metrics that are collected by APM's are:

 - CPU, RAM, and hard drive usage
 - Response times and values
 - Request rates and failures

+They work by installing hooks in various places in the code.
+Common examples are the pre/post request handlers for a web application and the pre/post handlers for a database transaction.
+By hooking into both sides of common operations, they are able to take a snapshot of the system before and after, and compare memory usage and time deltas.

-Along with the ability to collect customized metrics, these aggregates paint an overall picture of how an application, server, or fleet of either are performing at any given time.
+When an APM is hooked up to every instance of an application, it can paint a detailed picture of how an application, server, or fleet of either are performing at any given time.

-APM's aren't a new concept, as one of the largest ones, New Relic, was founded in 2008 and is now a publicly traded company.
+APM's aren't a new concept, as one of the largest ones, New Relic, was founded in 2008 and is now a publicly-traded company.

 **Software services:** New Relic[^new_relic], Datadog[^datadog],
-ScoutAPM[^scout_apm]<br>
-**Open Source Libraries**: StatsD[^statsd], CollectD[^collectd], Prometheus[^prometheus]
+ScoutAPM[^scout_apm]<br> **Open Source Libraries**: StatsD[^statsd],
+CollectD[^collectd], Prometheus[^prometheus]

 ### Tracing and Logging

 I've grouped these into a single group because accomplish the same goal.

 Traces and logs give you an in-depth timeline view of what happened on a single device and allow you to zero-in on issues as long as you know what you are looking for.
+They work by having the developer install logs or trace events during the coding phase or automatically by installing hooks in the context switch handler and various system API calls.

+Traces and logs, just like an APM, can tell you where most of the time is spent in an application or system, but there are drawbacks.

-The amount of data necessary to be collected by tracing and logging tools is immense, and most of the data doesn't get used or processed.
+The amount of data collected by tracing and logging tools is immense, and most of the data doesn't get used or processed.
+In their raw form, they are not easily aggregated or actionable.

-I view tracing and logging as a warehouse of data that is only queried when developers **know** there is an issue.
+I view tracing and logging as a silo of (valuable) data that is only queried when developers **know** there is an issue with a specific device.

-**Software services:** New Relic[^new_relic], Datadog[^datadog]<br>
+**Software services:** New Relic[^new_relic], Datadog[^datadog]<br> **Firmware
-**Firmware services:** Percepio[^percepio]
+services:** Percepio[^percepio]

-### Crash Analysis
+### Crash Reporting

-How nice would it be to have in-depth analysis and alerts for every unique crash, fault, assert, and error log that devies in the field expeirence?
+How nice would it be to have in-depth analysis and alerts for every unique crash, fault, assert, and error log that devices in the field experience?
 That is what these services provide.

 When any of the listed error handlers are triggered, these libraries gather all of the relevant data, such as previous logs, backtraces of the currently running threads, local variables, global variables, etc. and push all of this data to a central server to be processed.
-These issues are then presented in a bug-tracker like fashion to the user.
+These issues are then de-duplicated and presented in a bug-tracker like fashion to the user.

 These systems usually require an SDK to be shipped with the application.
 These services must build and support an SDK that is written in the same language and for the same framework as the application they are monitor.

 For firmware, they would likely install hooks into the [assert]({% post_url 2019-11-05-asserts-in-embedded-systems %}), [fault]({% post_url 2019-11-20-cortex-m-fault-debug %}), and
 [logging]({% post_url 2020-08-04-firmware-logs-stack-trace %}) handlers.

+The beautiful thing about crash reporting tools is they are relatively easy to integrate because the entry-points they hook into are standardized by the language and frameworks.
+They also surface hard to reproduce or never before seen issues easily and provide a wealth of data to fix the problem quickly.

 Software services: Sentry[^sentry], Rollbar[^rollbar], Bugsnag[^bugsnag]<br>
 Firmware services: Memfault[^memfault]